ibm-cloud-docs/codeengine/add-registry.md

 | Push images | `Read` and `write` access | When you build source code, you must push the image to a registry.
 To push images, you need `write` access to {{site.data.keyword.registryfull_notm}}.
 You cannot push images to a registry other than {{site.data.keyword.registryfull_notm}}. |
 | Create a namespace | `Manager` access | To create a namespace in {{site.data.keyword.registrylong_notm}}, you must have `manager` access. |

+**Can I use a service ID?**

+Yes, you can create a service ID and assign authorities to it.
+Note that service IDs are also automatically created by the {{site.data.keyword.codeengineshort}} UI when you automatically create access to your {{site.data.keyword.registryfull_notm}}.
+DO NOT delete this service ID as you will lose access to the images in the registry.

 **Can I access images in a different registry?**